davdar/umd-cmsc-631/ps1/p3/favorite-pl.markdown

 solidify it into a mature project, and use a language that shines every step of the way.

-Haskell has a lot more going for it than being a great langauge for putting ideas into code.
-Haskell has competative performance and a thriving community with a vast library ecosystem [@haskell:hackage].
+Haskell has a lot more going for it than being a great language for putting ideas into code.
+Haskell has competitive performance and a thriving community with a vast library ecosystem [@haskell:hackage].
 Haskell is attractive both to academics who enjoy the ability to write code that looks like math, and to systems hackers who like to build robust programming abstractions.
 Facebook